NeurotechDevelopment/JobQueueSystem/README.md

 It will push such requests to the queue.
 JobId guid is to be assigned by a caller.

+## JobReceiverService
+Subscribed to queue for incoming job requests.
+Creates new entry in database with JobId, Status = 'Received', Payload, ReceivedAt = UTC Now.

 ## JobScheduler Service
 To be decided what stack will be used.
 Presumably it will read Job type and with MediatR resolve the appropriate handler.